inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 protocols), and dispatch data to them.
 Higher layers are identified by DSAP.
 See section "Application registration" for more info.

-:ned:`EtherEncap` doesn’t have the functionality to dispatch to different higher layers because in practice it’ll always be used with IP.
+:ned:`EthernetEncapsulation` doesn’t have the functionality to dispatch to different higher layers because in practice it’ll always be used with IP.